zeroxf89/agenticSeek/README.md

 ## Usage

-Warning: We only support French, English and Chinese, prompt in other language would work but might not be routed to the proper agent.

 Make sure the services are up and running with `./start_services.sh` and run the agenticSeek with `python3 main.py`

 ```sh